-Dr Campbell Heggen is a financial planning academic and behavioural researcher, working to integrate behavioural science into financial planning education at Deakin University.
+Dr Campbell Heggen is a Lecturer in the Department of Accounting in Deakin Business School.
+Campbell is a financial planning academic and behavioural researcher, working to integrate behavioural science into financial planning education.
 He has a passion for teaching and has over eight years’ experience in higher education, encompassing all facets of course design and delivery for both undergraduate and postgraduate students.

 - Financial Planning Education and Financial Literacy